 Among ABHES Recognitions:

-U.S. Department of Education, American Association of Medical Assistants (AAMA) American Medical Technologists (AMT), National League for Nursing Accrediting Commission (NLNAC), The National Board of Surgical Technology and Surgical Assisting (NBSTSA), The American Registry of Radiologic Technologists (ARRT), and Texas Higher Education Coordinating Board (THECB).
+U.S. Department of Education, American Association of Medical Assistants (AAMA) American Medical Technologists (AMT), Accreditation Commission for Education in Nursing (ACEN), The National Board of Surgical Technology and Surgical Assisting (NBSTSA), The American Registry of Radiologic Technologists (ARRT), and Texas Higher Education Coordinating Board (THECB).